The Enforcer

 Story & Plot Summary: The Enforcer

-Quick Plot Summary: The Enforcer is a Crime, Action film that dives into the criminal underworld with a grounded sense of realism and complex morality.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1976, The Enforcer is a Crime, Action, Thriller film directed by James Fargo.
+The narrative dives into the criminal underworld with a grounded sense of realism and complex morality.
+This summary provides a scannable look at the movie's central conflict involving Clint Eastwood.

 Story Breakdown